Updated Jan 10, 2023

 A complete solar system for a home in Arkansas will typically cost around $15,000 or more.
 Most homeowners will look into starting with a few panels and eventually building out a complete system.
 It can take a while to afford the full amount necessary for a complete solar panel installation.
 However, even a partial installation will save a lot on subsequent energy bills.

 Solar panels are not offered for free in Arkansas.
 There are rebates from the Federal government, but you will still need to pay for your entire system.

 Currently, the solar rebates in Arkansas include Federal rebates only, which will be in place through the end of 2032.
 Keep this in mind if you are currently searching and deciding if it’s time to invest.

 There are only about 60,000 homes with solar panels in Arkansas.
 As we mentioned, this state ranks 30th in the nation, so it has fallen behind other states, primarily due to the lack of a state rebate.

 Solar panels will increase property taxes in Arkansas, and there are currently no incentives to decrease these taxes and make Arkansas solar panels less of a property tax burden.
-Expect your property taxes to increase slightly when you purchase solar panels.
+Expect your property taxes to increase when you purchase solar panels.

 At House Method, transparency and trust are our most important values for the reader.
 That’s why we took the time to create an objective rating system and score each solar energy company/service according to our methodology.

-Our research team dug deep into the fine print of contracts, combed through more than one hundred customer reviews, and thoroughly investigated all of each solar energy company’s services, costs, and products.
-We’ve done the homework for you by researching nearly all of the solar energy companies on the market so you can have the information you need to make the best choice for your home.
+Our research team dug deep into the fine print of contracts, combed through more than one hundred customer reviews, and thoroughly investigated each solar energy company’s services, costs, and products.
+We’ve done the homework for you by researching nearly all the solar energy companies on the market so you can have the information you need to make the best choice for your home.